Mahalakshmi-24/cpnt262-activity5/README.md

  * i followed all the steps which mentioned in that file.

  * i just finish it with in the lab time.

+ * i trid all the activities in this loop concept.